 However, too large a snack at bedtime can be counter-productive as it easily leads, in someone for whom Spleen Qi is deficient, to Food Retention.

 Of course, longer-term, the patient with Heart and Spleen Blood deficiency would have to be 're-educated' about nutrition, diet and eating habits.
 This includes learning not to over-eat, which can be a tendency, because since you don't absorb quickly, you still feel hungry, so you eat more.

 There’s an old piece of advice, which is to stop eating before you have no more room: always finish feeling that you could have eaten a little more.
 Leaving yourself a little hungry means that you probably have just a small excess of stomach acid remaining: this will digest your food more quickly and you will be less inclined to feel sleepy.

 Most unfortunately, this may mean foregoing pudding.

 In terms of Chinese medicine, this means that you take care not to exhaust your supply of Stomach Yang, which is the energy your body uses to digest food.
-If you over-eat, or eat the wrong foods for your metabolism, you feel bloated and sluggish, signs of an excess of Yin over Yang: ie of too much food for your Yang.
+If you over-eat, or eat the wrong foods for your metabolism, you feel bloated and sluggish, signs of an excess of Yin over Yang: ie of too much food for your Stomach Yang to deal with.

 This syndrome nearly always benefits from a good nutritional supplement, unless of course you have the diet that is perfect for you.